dolthub/dolt/go/cmd/dolt/commands/blame_design_doc.md

    - What about commits that already exist without this information?
 2. Precompute the blame in a separate data structure like the one used in the chosen approach.
-This would also presumably happen at commit-time, but could also potentially happen as a background job
+This would also presumably happen at commit-time, but could potentially happen as a background job

 ### Advantages to the chosen approach